subnetsRU/bird-lg/README.md

     TESTED
 ================================================================================================================================
 Only tested on:
-    - OS: FreeBSD, versions: 8.3, 8.4, 9.1
+    * OS: FreeBSD, versions: 8.3, 8.4, 9.1
-    - BIRD: version 1.3.11
+    * BIRD versions: 1.3.11, 1.4.0
-    - PHP: version 5.4.21
+    * PHP: version 5.4.21
-    - HTTP: Apache 2.2.25
+    * HTTP: Apache 2.2.25

 ================================================================================================================================
     SUPPORT
 ================================================================================================================================
 You can request for support or report bug:
-    - email: lg@subnets.ru
+    * email: lg@subnets.ru
-    - www:
+    * www:
 	    - http://subnets.ru/wrapper.php?p=100
 	    - http://subnets.ru/forum/

 It necessarily should be attached:
-    - your OS version: uname -a
+    * your OS version: uname -a
-    - your PHP version: php -v
+    * your PHP version: php -v
-    - a detailed description of your question Otherwise your request goes to /dev/null.
+    * a detailed description of your question Otherwise your request goes to /dev/null.

 Please understand that we do not promise to answer your request but we will try to.